 The precious rivers and waterways that make our Top End so unique and support our fishing lifestyle are under threat from proposals for industrial-scale dams, water extraction, and pollution from mines.

-The Federal Government recently identified the Roper River as the next great NT River to be potentially sucked dry, and more than one million hectares of the catchment bulldozed for irrigated agriculture.
+The Federal Government has identified the Roper River as the next great NT River to be potentially sucked dry, and more than one million hectares of the catchment bulldozed for irrigated crops like cotton.

-The concerning Roper Valley mine proposal continues to threaten some of the Territory’s most precious places - the Roper River and the Limmen Bight Marine Park.
+Further, the concerning Roper Valley bauxite mine proposal continues to threaten some of the Territory’s most precious places - the Roper River and the Limmen Bight Marine Park.
 Tonnes and tonnes of iron ore on massive trucks, barges and ships will soon be on the move through these well-loved places.
 This threatens to destroy water quality, poses oil spill and pollution risk, and adds industrial pressures to these precious places.
-Two billion litres of water will be taken from the Roper River annually AND a 400m long dam will be built on the Hodgson River catchment, which also flows into the Roper.
+Two billion litres of water is proposed to be taken from the Roper River annually AND a 400m long dam built on the Hodgson River catchment, which also flows into the Roper.